byui-cse/cse251-course/week05/prepare.md

 if __name__ == '__main__':
     main()
 ```
 The program generates the following output.
 The thread order might be different if you run this program on your computer, but the results are the same.
-Each theads only changes the value in the list based on thread_id.
+Each thread only changes the value in the list based on thread_id.

 ```
 Process 0: [10, 0, 0]